sarada-mohanty/sample-cognito-integrated-bedrock-agents-chat-ui/README.md

 npm run dev
 ```

-The application will be available at http://localhost:5173 so you can test it locally before deploying to AWS Amplify
+2. Open your browser and navigate to http://localhost:5173
+3. Verify the application loads correctly

+**Success Criteria**: The application is running locally and the UI is displayed correctly.

-### Manual deployment to AWS Amplify
+### Manual deployment to Amazon Amplify

-For deploying to AWS Amplify, follow these steps:
+**Objective**: Deploy the application to Amazon Amplify manually.

 1. Build the application: